Edward W Marshall

 Office: JGB 3.316B

-Analytical techniques that I am familiar with are laser fluorination analysis for oxygen isotopes, SIMS analysis of nominally anhydrous mineral water contents, clean lab chemical separation methods for analysis of the Rb-Sr, Sm-Nd, Lu-Hf and Re-Os radiogenic systems, laser ICP-MS analysis of trace elements, and electron microprobe analysis of major elements.
+To collect these different sets of data, I spend a lot of time in the lab.
+I am proficient in laser fluorination analysis for oxygen isotopes, SIMS analysis of nominally anhydrous mineral water contents, clean lab chemical separation methods for analysis of the Rb-Sr, Sm-Nd, Lu-Hf and Re-Os radiogenic systems, laser ICP-MS analysis of trace elements, and electron microprobe analysis of major elements.

-Other interests and projects of mine are the geology of the Philadelphia area, Anorthosite genesis, and laser fluorination technique development.
+My other academic interests include the geology of the Philadelphia area, anorthosite genesis, and moon formation.

 R.L.
 Folk & E.F.
 McBride Petrography Contest- 1st place - Jackson School of Geosciences (2015)